Author Interviews

 5 Questions for your favourite authors

-We pose five questions to authors and illustrators and find out everything from what they love about their work, to what kind of animal they would be, to what they’re working on next!
-Let us know who you’d like to see us feature next.
+We pose five questions to authors and illustrators and find out everything from what inspired their stories, to what books they love, and what they’re working on next!
+Plus we include awesome giveaways of their books.
+Let us know who you’d like to read about next.

 Meet author Lori-Ann Preston